jayeclark/prepple/planning/DesignDoc.md

 We’ll revisit these calculations as development proceeds, but for now, it appears that scalability concerns become a serious issue when approaching the third scenario (as expected.)
 We’ll design the system so that it can operate at the smaller ‘Niche’ and ‘Side Hustle’ scopes but scale as needed if the platform grows.

 **Table 1.
 Load Estimates**
+(Numbers are for peak use unless otherwise indicated)
 <table>
   <thead>
     <tr>